dudekluk/dudekluk/README.md

 This project provides practical examples of test plan, test report, test cases, and bug reports for testing the login functionality of an e-commerce website.

 ### ➡[Project 4: ITFlow exploratory testing](https://github.com/dudekluk/itflow-exploratory-testing)

-This project focuses on the exploratory testing of ITFlow, an open-source web application designed for service providers.
-I've created a comprehensive test plan, checklists, and conducted thorough testing to identify and report bugs, contributing to the improvement of ITFlow's functionality and user experience.
+This project focuses on the comprehensive testing of the ITFlow open-source web application to ensure its functionality, user experience, and security.
+Through a combination of exploratory and manual testing, I evaluated core functionalities such as login, registration, admin panel, ticketing, and billing.

+Key Activities:

+- **Test planning**: Developed a detailed test plan outlining the scope, objectives, and testing methodologies.

+- **Test execution**: Conducted thorough exploratory testing across various functionalities and scenarios.

+- **Bug reporting**: Identified and documented critical issues, providing detailed bug reports for efficient resolution.

+- **Test report**: Created detailed test reports summarizing the testing activities, findings, and recommendations for improvement.

+By contributing to this project, I have demonstrated my ability to conduct comprehensive testing, identify and report issues, and contribute to the overall quality of the ITFlow application.
+All reported bugs are currently in the process of being addressed.

 ### ➡[Project 5: SQL](https://github.com/dudekluk/Portfolio/blob/main/doc/SQL%20Practice%20Easy.md)